ros2/rviz/rviz_visual_testing_framework/docs/documentation.md

 - By default the comparison will be performed pixelwise.
 In case of non identical pictures, the difference image will be generated (the color value of each pixel of such image is the absolute value of the difference between the respective pixels of the test and the reference images).
 At this point the MSE (Mean Square Error) index is calculated using the difference image and compared to a threshold value that the user can set.
-If the computed MSE index is lower than this threshold, then the test will pass, if not it will fail.
+If the computed MSE index is lower than this threshold, then the test will pass, otherwise it will fail.
 In both cases the user will be notified about the actual value of the MSE index.
-In the future, a more sophisticated comparisonmethod may be provided.
+In the future, a more sophisticated comparison method may be provided.

 - If the dimensions of the test image are different from the ones of the reference picture, then the test screenshot will be resized to match the reference one before the comparison is performed.
-Either of the dimensions of the test screenshot could both be bigger or smaller than the reference one.
+Either of the dimensions of the test screenshot could be both bigger or smaller than the reference one.
 The resizing, therefore, consists of a simple scaling which brings the test image to have the same dimensions as the reference picture.

 ## Interface

-For RViz itself: the CMake flag `EnableVisualTests` is provided to enable visual tests and the flag `GenerateReferenceImages` to choose between the two possible behaviours:
+For RViz itself: the CMake flag `EnableVisualTests` is provided to enable visual tests:

-- with the option `GenerateReferenceImages` set to `FALSE` (which is the default setting), the test screenshots will be taken and compared to existing reference ones:
+        ament test --cmake-args -DEnableVisualTests=TRUE

-        ament test --cmake-args -DEnableVisualTests=TRUE DGenerateReferenceImages=FALSE
+This will make the tests run and the screenshots will be compared to the existing reference images.

-- if the option `GenerateReferenceImages` is set to `TRUE`, the reference screenshots will be taken/updated and no comparison performed:
+Furthermore, the reference images can be updated by running the tests after setting the environmental variable `GenerateReferenceImages` to `TRUE`.

-        ament test --cmake-args -DEnableVisualTests=TRUE -DGenerateReferenceImages=TRUE
+**NB**: the `EnableVisualTests` flag value is automatically cached by CMake, meaning that if it's not specified, the value used for the last run will be used.

 As anticipated above, if the tests run, by default each test will succeed if both the test images and the relative reference images exist and they are within an MSE threshold.
 It will fail if either the two sets of images exist but they are not identical or within this threshold, or if at least one of the reference images does not exist.